ForritunarkeppniFramhaldsskolanna/epsilon/README.md

 `example_contests/fk_2013_beta/judges.yml`.
 From there you can go to the Submissions page.
 By clicking on the ID of a submission, you will be taken to a page where you can view the associated solution and submit a verdict (optionally with an HTML message for the contestant).
+This interface is currently pretty awkward to use.

 ### ICPC Resolver